 1. Identical Twins Don't Always Look Alike

 Contrary to popular belief, identical twins don't always look identical!
-Although they do come from the same egg and they also start out with the same DNA roadmap, they go through a plethora of genetic changes early in their development.
-This means that although they start out identical, they can end up looking a little bit different..much like two houses can look different after being built, even when they use the same blueprint.
+Although they do come from the same egg, and they also start out with the same DNA roadmap, they go through a plethora of genetic changes early in their development.
+This means that although they start out identical, they can end up looking a little different... much like two houses can look different after being built, even when they use the same blueprint.
+Also, don't assume that because they are identical twins that they will be the same weight and length at birth.
+This is a myth.
+There are different factors that can affect each twins' growth in utero and it is not unusual that there may be a size discrepancy between them at birth.

 2. They Don't Have Identical Fingerprints

-Most of you reading this might presume that because an identical twin is identical, they also have the same fingerprints - but no!
+Here's an odd fact about identical twins: most of you reading this might presume identical twins have the same fingerprints - but no!
 While they start out with identical fingerprints in utero, their fingers can touch their mother's amniotic sac between the 6th and 13th week of pregnancy, causing a change in the patterns of their fingerprints.

 3. They Live Longer Than Fraternal Twins

-Thanks to a powerhouse combination of genetics and incredibly close emotional ties, researchers at University of California, Berkeley found that identical twins can often outlive their fraternal counterparts.
-On average, identical twins who communicate once a month or more live even longer than identical twins who don't, as well as longer than fraternal twins, regardless of how frequent communication is.
-The saying ,"It's good to talk!" has never rung so true.
+Thanks to a powerhouse combination of genetics and incredibly close emotional ties, researchers at the University of California, Berkeley found that identical twins can often outlive their fraternal counterparts.
+On average, identical twins who communicate at least once per month with each other live even longer than identical twins who don't, as well as longer than fraternal twins, regardless of how frequent communication is.
+The saying, "It's good to talk!" has never rung so true.

 4. Identical Twins Have Almost Identical Brainwave Patterns

-Ever wondered why identical twins seem to be able to read each other's minds?
-According to studies undertaken by the University of Minnesota, identical twins exhibit brainwave patterns that are similar both in shape and size, meaning how they perceive and think about things are incredibly similar as well.
+Ever wonder why identical twins seem to be able to read each other's minds?
+According to studies undertaken by the University of Minnesota, identical twins exhibit brainwave patterns that are similar both in shape and size, meaning how they perceive and think about things are incredibly similar.
+It has also been found that identical twins have similar intelligence levels due to their genetics.
+So while it appears that twins can communicate telepathically, it is only a myth.
+There is no scientific proof.
+This behavior is believed to be associated more with the twins' social closeness and not necessarily a supernatural bond.

 The world of identical twins just got even more mind-boggling!
 On occasion, identical twins can be of different sexes.
-Although they're almost always genetically identical, there have been cases where a genetic mutation may occur in development.
-In these cases, the Y chromosome is dropped for one twin and an extra X chromosome is added for the other.
+Although they're almost always genetically identical, there have been cases where a genetic mutation occurs during development.
+In these cases, the Y chromosome is dropped for one twin and an extra X chromosome is added to the other.
 In other words, one twin may have the right combination of XX or XY while the other has XXY.
 This results in one normal male (XY) and one female with Turner syndrome.

 6. If You Separate Identical Twins, They Still End up Similar